oskikiboy/Discord-Destroyer/README.md

 # Discord-Destroyer

-Destroys the Discord server of your choice.
+Destroys the Discord guild of your choice.

+## Setup Guide

+**MAKE SURE YOU HAVE NODE.JS BEFORE USING THIS!!!**

+Open index.js in the editor of your choice (preferibly notepad++ or an IDE).
+Modify the values specified in the settings object.
+Save the file.
+Add the bot to the guild of choice.
+Then execute the bot using ``node idnex``.
+Watch the guild burn 🔥.

 ## Credits